iaincollins/iaincollins/README.md

  <a href="https://next-auth.js.org"><img src="https://user-images.githubusercontent.com/595695/151672056-ba14691b-b260-4010-8b2a-d7429c339319.png" width="800"></a>
 </p>

-I created NextAuth.js because there wasn't anything like it already and I wanted adding authentication to new projects to be easier.
-It now has millions of downloads a month and become one of top 1,000 open-source projects on GitHub and in thousands of projects and used by millions people every day.
+I created NextAuth.js in 2016 because there wasn't anything like it already and I wanted adding authentication to new projects to be easier.
+It now has millions of downloads a month and become one of top 1,000 open-source projects on GitHub (by usage) and used in thousands of projects and by millions of end users every day.

 NextAuth.js is an open-source, community-supported project built around interoperability with open standards.
 It has expanded to support dozens of authentication providers and a wide range of SQL and NoSQL databases.
 Initially developed for React, and specifically Next.js (hence the name), it has been ported to other popular JS frameworks like Vue.js and Svelte, can be used with other non-JS systems, like Drupal.

-I created the project in 2018 and led it for about 5 years.
-To ensure its continued open-source, collaborative, and independent nature, I spun the it off into a dedicated organization with its own core team and I am no longer actively involved.
+I created the project and led it for about 5 years, eventually spinning the project off into a dedicated organization with its own core team.
+I am no longer actively involved as a maintainer.

 ## 🎬 Mercury